 Mobile banking involves using a mobile device to carry out financial transactions.
 For instance, clients may pay bills or transfer money between accounts using their bank’s app on their smartphone or tablet.
-Usage of mobile banking has been steadily increasing since 2012 in the United States and the share of mobile phone owners who use mobile banking was forecast to increase.
+Usage of mobile banking has been steadily increasing among Bank of America customers since 2012.

 In the United States, the usage of mobile banking differs among demographic groups.
 A 2015 survey examined this topic and found that 62.1 percent of those who earned less than 25,000 U.S. dollars used mobile banking.
 In contrast, only 45.6 percent of those who earned between 40,000 and 74,999 U.S. dollars used it.